 This straightforward approach is used for companies that have sufficient revenue and positive cash flow.

 This is by far the least common and least supported valuation approach.
-This is for very early stage companies who have not yet raised money and don’t have revenues.
-This approach calculates assets minus liabilities to determine a proper valuation for a company.
+This is for very early stage companies who have not raised money and don’t generate revenue.
+This approach calculates a company's net asset value to determine a proper valuation for a company.

-The whole point of doing a proper 409A is to protect your company from a potentially costly audit.
+The whole point of the 409A is to protect your company from a potentially costly audit and to protect your employees from significant penalties.
 Early stage startups with very low option prices might be the least likely to get audited, but with the current cost of valuations so low, why risk it at all?